 HIST 2271: Introduction to American History II

 Students survey the history of the United States from the Civil War to the present, with an emphasis on the principal forces affecting the development of a distinctive social and political culture in the United States.
-Selected topics examine the emergence of the United States as a global economic, political, military, and cultural power.
+Students communicate research findings and critical analysis of selected topics including the emergence of the United States as a global economic, political, military, and cultural power.

 Learning outcomes

-• Advance their knowledge and understanding of the nature and uses of history itself.
+- Illustrate, through writing and speaking, their knowledge and understanding of the nature and uses of history itself;

 Course topics